Kraizan/Kraizan-OS/README.md

 # Kraizan OS - Portfolio of Vanshaj Bhatnagar

-Kraizan OS is a modern, customizable portfolio interface designed by Vanshaj Bhatnagar.
-It provides a seamless and interactive experience for showcasing projects, skills, and experiences.
+Kraizan OS is an attempt to create a unique interactive portfolio by someone who doesn't like CSS much.
+It provides a seamless and user-friendly experience for showcasing projects, skills, and experiences.

 ## Features